Showing posts with label spring. Show all posts

 Tinsel Trail at Big Spring Park is located near the YMCA in Huntsville.

-We heard Christmas music playing through loudspeakers overhead as we walked through Tinsel Trail.
+We heard Christmas music playing over the loudspeakers as we walked through Tinsel Trail.

 Wednesday, May 17, 2017